samratbhatnagar/Cognitive-search-JFK/02 - Web UI Template/README.md

 # Cognitive Search UI Template

 This folder contains a basic web front end that can be used to quickly create a view of your search results.
-With just a few simles steps, you can configure this template UI to query your newly created search index.
+With just a few simple steps, you can configure this template UI to query your newly created search index.

 The Cognitive Search Template contains four projects: